martenrichter/draft-ietf-webtransport-websocket/draft-richter-webtransport-websocket.md

 WebTransport {{OVERVIEW}}, a protocol framework within the Web security model, empowers Web clients to initiate secure multiplexed transport for low-level client-server interactions with remote servers.
 This document outlines a protocol, based on WebSocket {{WEBSOCKET}}, offering WebTransport capabilities similar to the HTTP/2 variant {{WEBTRANSPORT-H2}}.
 It serves as an alternative when UDP-based protocols are inaccessible, and the client environment exclusively supports WebSocket {{WEBSOCKET}}.
-***DISCLAIMER: So far this document was not submitted to any IETF WG.
-Currently, it just describes the protocol used for WebSocket connections of the @fails-components/webtransport package.***

 --- middle